Stanmore railway station, Sydney: Description

-Stanmore Railway Station is entered from Trafalgar Street to the south and Douglas Street to the north via the pedestrian subway.
+Stanmore station is entered from Trafalgar Street to the south and Douglas Street to the north via the pedestrian subway.
 The buildings are located at an important road intersection, with shopping precincts to both the north and south.
 The station group comprises a wayside platform with building, island platform with building, pedestrian subway, and parcel's office to the north.
 The current Inner West line uses the two southernmost tracks of the six tracks passing through the station.

 The station complex include the Platform 1/2 and Platform 3 station buildings (both 1886), the former parcels and booking office (1913) and the pedestrian subway (1926).
 Platform 1/2 dates from c.
 1880s, extended in 1891, while Platform 3 dates from c.
 1880s.

 The integrity of Stanmore Railway Station as a whole is considered to be high based on the fact that the platform buildings, the subway, and the parcels office are rarely seen so intact on the one site.